exploratory-io/book/tutorials/flight4.md

 ![](images/flight-stats12.png)

-The correlation coefficient value is 0.938.
+The correlation coefficient value is 0.9405.
 But this is for the whole data set.
 What if we want to know the correlation coefficient for each airline carrier (CARRIER) ?
-We can use ```group_by()``` command to set the grouping level to 'CARRIER' before we run this ```summarize()``` command.
+We can group the data by CARRIER by using ```group_by()``` command right before the ```summarize()``` command.

 To do this, you can select (click) the previous step of 'Filter', then hit '+' (Plus) button to insert a new transformation step right before this 'Summarize' step.

 ![](images/flight-stats13.png)

-Then, select 'Grouping' from the list and select 'CARRIER' from the suggested list.
-The command should look like below.
+Then, start typing something like below.

 ```
 group_by(CARRIER)